sql-formatter-org/sql-formatter/vscode/README.md

 `Prettier-SQL.lineWidth`: Number of characters allowed in each line before breaking

-`Prettier-SQL.linesBetweenStatements`: How many newlines to place between each query / statement
+`Prettier-SQL.linesBetweenQueries`: How many newlines to place between each query / statement

 `Prettier-SQL.denseOperators`: Whether to strip whitespace around operators such as + or >=